 The Salomon Quest 4D 3 GTX is an updated version of the venerable Quest 4D 2 and has earned our Editors' Choice Award again.
 Improvements to this new edition include a more capable sole with a lug pattern much more adept at controlling speed on descents and a more durable and lower profile ankle collar.
-These small updates build on an already thoroughly well-designed boot and give us even less hesitation in recommending this as our overall top performing hiking boot of 2018.
+These updates build on an already thoroughly well-designed boot and give us even less hesitation in recommending this as our overall top-performing hiking boot.

 Reviewer Ross Robinson rock hopping across a river that carved out the Colca Canyon in southern Peru, one of the deepest canyon systems in the world.

 Salomon's expertise designing burly trail running shoes has been translated into a boot that feels great on the foot, right out of the box.
 The first thing you'll notice when standing in this model is the slightly raised heel design.
 It might take a minute to get used to but feels great when crushing miles.
 The forefoot is nice and roomy, while the heel cup captures the ankle bones to Achilles well.
 This boot grabs onto your ankle and foot to give you very confident stability without sacrificing comfort.

 The ankle collar - one of the tallest of the hiking boots we tested - is surprisingly comfortable, and feels great snugged tight around the lower shin.
 It provides amazing ankle stability without the stiff feeling of traditional hiking boot designs.